matthewschacherbauer/VMware-Log-Insight-Content-Packs/README.md

 ### Microsoft AD Certificate Services

-Monitor the activity and issued certificates from Enterprise Certificate Authorities running Microsoft Active Directory Certificate Services.
+This Content Pack monitors the activity and issued certificates from Enterprise Certificate Authorities running Microsoft Active Directory Certificate Services.

 ![Certificate Services](MS%20AD%20Certificate%20Services/resources/ws-msadcs-01.png?raw=true)

 ### Microsoft AD Domain Services

-Provides supplemental dashboards for the official Active Directory content pack.
+This Content Pack provides supplemental dashboards for the official Active Directory content pack.
 LDAP Signing and NTLM Auditing require additional configuration on Domain Controllers, as these events do not generate under default configurations.

 These dashboards allow an administrator to specifically target activities like:
 * LDAP Signing and Channel Binding Compliance